worldmaker18349276/K-AIKO/README.md

 ![](logo.png)

-KAIK▣  is a sound-control one-line terminal-based rhythm game.
+K-AIK▣  is a sound-control one-line terminal-based rhythm game.

 ```
  ⣿⣴⣧⣰⣄ [  384/ 2240] □   □⛶  □   ■       ■   □   □   ■   ■   □   [ 21.8%]